ipspace/netlab/docs/index.rst

-ipSpace.net Virtual Networking Labs Tool
+netlab: a Virtual Networking Labbing Tool
 =========================================

-The `ipSpace.net virtual networking labs tool <https://github.com/ipspace/netlab>`_ will help you be more proficient once you decide to drop GUI-based virtual networking labs and build your labs using CLI and infrastructure-as-code principles.
+*netlab* will help you be more proficient once you decide to drop GUI-based virtual networking labs and build your labs using CLI and infrastructure-as-code principles.

-*netlab* will help you:
+Using *netlab* you can:

 * Describe high-level lab topology in YAML format without worrying about the specific implementation details
 * Use the same lab topology with multiple virtualization providers (Virtualbox, KVM/libvirt, Docker containers)
-* Create Vagrant configuration files and Ansible inventory from the lab topology
+* Create Vagrant- and containerlab configuration files and Ansible inventory from the lab topology
+* Configure IP addressing, routing protocols, VLANs, VRFs, and other networking technologies in your lab

-Based on your lab topology the :doc:`netlab create<netlab/create>` command will:
+Based on your lab topology the :doc:`netlab up<netlab/up>` command will:

-* Create an IPv4 and IPv6 addressing plan for your lab
+* Create IPv4 and IPv6 addressing plan and OSPFv2, OSPFv3, EIGRP, IS-IS, BGP, MPLS/VPN and EVPN routing design
 * Prepare all the necessary configuration files to start the lab

-Once the lab is started you can use the :doc:`netlab initial <netlab/initial>` command to:
+* Start the lab using Vagrant or containerlab
+* Create additional virtual networking infrastructure needed to support your lab

-* Deploy initial configurations (interfaces, IP addresses, usernames...) to your lab devices
+* Deploy initial configurations (interfaces, IPv4 and IPv6 addresses, usernames...) to your lab devices
-* Configure OSPF, IS-IS, BGP and SR-MPLS in your lab.

-To make your life even easier, use :doc:`netlab up <netlab/up>` command to create configuration files, start the lab, and deploy device configurations.
+* Configure VLANs, VRFs, VXLAN, LLDP, BFD, OSPFv2, OSPFv3, EIGRP, IS-IS, BGP, VRRP, anycast gateways, MPLS, BGP-LU, L3VPN (VPNv4 + VPNv6), 6PE, EVPN, SR-MPLS, or SRv6 on your lab devices.
+* Start external network management tools specified in lab topology like Graphite or SuzieQ

 When the lab is fully configured you could: